TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Haskell predefines till `zip7` and `zipWith7`.
 We are yet to see anything beyond `zipWith3` used in code, so this is more than enough.
 Also, if you truly need it, `zip8` and `zipWith8` are not that hard to define.

 #exercise(sub : "Tromino's Pizza III")[
   Tromino's has introduced a new box of size 7 slices.
 Now they sell $3,5,7$ slice boxes.
 They still charge the box fees.
-So now given a number of slices, we still want to know the minimum number of boxes we can achive the order in.
-Create a list `minBoxPizza` such that if we can buy exactly `n` slices, the list displays  `Just` the minimum number of boxes the order can be achived in, and `Nothing` otherwise.
+So now given a number of slices, we still want to know the minimum number of boxes we can achieve the order in.
+Create a list `minBoxPizza` such that if we can buy exactly `n` slices, the list displays  `Just` the minimum number of boxes the order can be achieved in, and `Nothing` otherwise.
 The list is hence of type `[Maybe Int]`.

 ]